Biopsy and Freezing and Surgery? Oh My!

 New skin spots

-I knew going into my six-month checkup this morning that I would be having a biopsy.
-About five weeks ago I had a new spot appear, and it looked to me like one that I’d end up pointing out to my dermatologist at my upcoming appointment.
+I knew going into my six-month checkup that morning that I would be having a biopsy.
+About five weeks prior, I had a new spot appear, and it looked to me like one that I’d end up pointing out to my dermatologist at my upcoming appointment.
 The funny thing about having skin cancer is that you learn to know your skin.
 I’ve had skin cancer for over twenty years, and I do frequent skin checks....as in basically, every time I look in a mirror.

 Cryotherapy and skin cancer